Regulatory & Disciplinary

-We have dealt with prosecutions relating to a huge variety of goods (including body armour, electrical parts, fighter jet and tank components, weapons and ammunition) exported to a large number of destinations (including Iran, Iraq, Israel, Sri Lanka, Peru, Venezuela, Nigeria and Senegal).
-Our export control lawyers are well versed in the issues that typically arise in such prosecutions:
+We have dealt with investigations and prosecutions relating to a huge variety of military goods (including body armour, fighter jet and tank components, weapons and ammunition) and dual-use goods (including cryptographic software, aviation parts, cleaning components and chemicals) exported to a large number of destinations (including across the EU, as well as more sensitive destinations such as Iran, Iraq, Israel, Sri Lanka, Peru, Pakistan, Venezuela, Nigeria and Senegal).

-- A UK company which successfully negotiated a £1,000 compound penalty as an alternative to being prosecuted for alleged breaches of Open General Export Licences arising from the sale of armoured vehicle components within the EU.
+- Representing a UK company which successfully negotiated a £1,000 compound penalty as an alternative to being prosecuted for alleged breaches of Open General Export Licences arising from the sale of armoured vehicle components within the EU

 - Advising a household name business regarding its obligations under the Convention on the International Trade in Endangered Species of Fauna and Flora and the associated EU legislation governing imports of restricted goods into the EU